 - Bring to boil, then lower heat, simmer for 5 mins.
 Tip fruit mixture into large bowl and leave to cool for 30 mins.

 - Heat oven to 150C/130C fan.
 Line a deep 20cm cake tin with a double layer of baking parchment, then wrap a double layer of newspaper around the outside – tie with string to secure.

 - Add remaining ingredients to the fruit mixture and stir well, making sure there are no pockets of flour.

 - Tip into your prepared tin, level the top with a spatula and bake in the centre of the oven for 2 hrs.

 - Remove cake from the oven, poke holes in it with a skewer and spoon over 2 tbsp of your chosen alcohol.
 Leave the cake to cool completely in the tin.

-- To store, peel off the baking parchment, then wrap well in cling film.
+- To store, peel off the baking parchment, then wrap well in foil or compostable cling film.
 Feed the cake with 1-2 tbsp alcohol every fortnight, until you ice it (optional).